jhoffmcd/feed-parser/README.md

-# Feed Parse
+# Feed Parser

-This is a demo of how to parse an one format of data from an endpoint into another form of data and output a file.
+This is a demo of how to parse one format of data from an endpoint into another form of data and output a file.

 ## Notes: